tufoinnkuo10/Space-Rockets_Hub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
-SPACE ROCKETS AND MISSIONS
+# SPACE ROCKETS AND MISSIONS

 SPA that gets data from an API and displays that information on the different pages.
 - The app has a rocket page, mission page and dragon page